-I am a lawful permanent resident (LPR) of the US.
-How can I apply for my spouse and children to get green cards?
+A lawful permanent resident (LPR) of the US can sponsor his/her spouse and children for green cards.

 Professionalism and Care